lbo462/course-notes/arm/arm.md

 Therefore, there's a downlink to consider on two specific channels : the **broadcast** and the **paging** channels.

-The broadcast channel is mainly used for sharing informations about an antenna.
+The broadcast channel is mainly used for sharing information about an antenna.
 It could also be used for different purposes such as sending an SMS to every users connected to an antenna.
 Still, this is actually not used, at least in France, where "broadcast" messages are sent individually to each network user -_-

 The paging channel is used to locate the user at any point of time, wether he's connected or not.
 This is very useful is you want to be joined when no connection is on-going.
 There's two types of data sent on this channel : the **beacons** and the **serving call** (whenever someone tries to reach a UE, see [call control](#cc--call-control)).